 - protective environmental factors

-The Joint Commission published a complementary Sentinel Event Alert on “Detecting and Treating Suicide Ideation in All Settings” on February 24, 2016, outlining general suicide risk factors.
-Although each individual patient must be assessed for his/her own particular risk, this publication outlines some general risk factors that should be assessed in any treatment setting:
+These factors are coupled with the individual risk factors that each patient presents.
+The Joint Commission, a nonprofit organization that accredits healthcare organizations across the country, published a 2016 report titled “Detecting and Treating Suicide Ideation in All Settings” which outlined general suicide risk factors.
+Although each patient must be assessed for their own particular risk, this publication outlines some general risk factors that should be assessed in any treatment setting:

 - mental disorders, particularly clinical depression and bipolar disorder.
 All patients should receive a basic suicide assessment, and those with clinical depression and/or bipolar disorder should receive special consideration